DarvidTorres/mydocs/Python/OOP/Classes, objects and inheritance.md

 # Objects

-- In Python, an object is an entity that resides in memory.
+- In Python, an object is a data structure.
+	- A data structure is a way of organizing, managing, and storing data in a computer so that it can be accessed and modified efficiently.
+It's more about the relationship between the data elements and how they are organized.
 - Each object in Python is identified by a unique memory address.
 - This address can be thought of as the location where the object is stored in memory.
 - This identity can be obtained using the `id()` function.